 Washington DC Map

 While I was walking around I purchased a great laminated map of Washington DC which gave a great overview of the National Mall area.
-After looking at a few options in the shop and using the map I have no problem recommending the StreetSmart Washington DC laminated map to you (and using my affiliate link).
+After looking at a few options in the shop and using the map I have no problem recommending the StreetSmart Washington DC laminated map to you.

 If you are staying close to the National Mall area you can easily walk around the entire area.
 The distance between the western and eastern ends is 4.5km / 2.8 mi so it is a very big walk.